-2With permission of the program coordinator, a student with sufficient background in theology may replace this course with one course in history or theology.
+With permission of the program coordinator, a student with sufficient background in New Testament, Old Testament, or Theology, may replace the specified course with an elective from the respective discipline.

-3Students will choose one of the core leadership/management courses from each pair.
+Students will choose one of the core leadership/management courses from each pair.
 The course not chosen in the pair may be chosen as an elective or toward a leadership/management specialization.

 Choose two (2) of the following:

 LE 849 Leadership and Management 3

-Current Issues 2
+Current Issues

 LE 849 Leadership and Management 3

 Current Issues

 Leadership and Management 3

 Elective

 Leadership and Management 3

 Elective

 Leadership and Management 15

-Specialization 5 15
+Specialization

 RD 703 Research for Leadership and 3

 Management OR

-LE 641 Creative Problem and 3
+LE 641 Creative Problem Solving and

-Polarity Management 4
+Polarity Management

 RD 809 Specialty Research Project 3

-OR RD 806 Reading Course 6
+OR RD 806 Reading Course

 LE 850 Leadership Specialization 9

 Toward Next Level of Development,

 Experience,

 Credentialing/Certification

 Electives 9

 Non-credit Requirements

-PRT 800 Learning Portfolio and

-Interview
+GSCR 800 Graduating Student

+1

+Concluding Reflection

-4If LE 641 Creative Problem Solving and Polarity Management is used to fill the Research course requirement, LE 701 Strategic Thinking, Learning and Planning must fill the requirement above.
+If LE 641 Creative Problem Solving and Polarity Management is used to fill the Research course requirement, LE 701 Strategic Thinking, Learning and Planning must fill the requirement under the Leadership and Management section.